 If you’re too busy in the day to run, do it at night

 Even though a lot of people say that exercise is best done in the morning, it’s just not possible for some of us.
-If you’re always too busy in the day or can’t will yourself to wake up that early, then the only time left is to do it at night.
+If you’re always too busy in the day or can’t will yourself to wake up early, then do it at night.
 It may not be the most conventional, but you have reason to believe that it’s that worth doing.

-If you’re like me who doesn’t want to be bothered during your workout, then running at night might be for you.
-You don’t have to put up with all the morning joggers.
+If you’re like me who doesn’t want to be bothered during their workout, then running at night might be for you.
 No more awkward greetings and narrowly avoiding that one guy who’s going the opposite direction.
 Less crowds also mean you can run as fast and as hard as you can without disturbing anybody so if you’re thinking of doing some interval runs, after dark is the time to do so.

-When you come from a tropical country, sometimes one of your biggest challenges isn’t the run itself but the temperature.
+When you live in a tropical country, one of the biggest challenges isn’t the run itself but the temperature.
 That means daylight running can be unreasonably hot.
-Sure, you can probably beat the morning sun, but that’ll mean waking up early just to run, which works for some people.
-Running in the dark means the air is at least a little cooler.
+Sure, you can probably beat the morning sun, but that’ll mean waking up early to run, which works for some people.

-Night running is also great for those times when you want to be fit but also don’t want to get dark.
-Tanning is the skin’s response to ultraviolet light, and there’s significantly less ultraviolet light from the moon.
-This is great for people who want to keep the color of their skin and for those with sensitive skin.
+Night running is optimal for people who want to minimize the damaging effects of the sun or for those with sensitive skin.
 Overexposure to the sun’s rays can cause skin damage and even cancer.
-Studies do say, though, that the sun is less harmful before 10am; the time after that is when the sun is at it’s highest and strongest.
+Studies do say, though, that the sun is less harmful before 10 a.m.; the time after that is when the sun is at its highest and strongest.

-Some people say that exercising at night can ruin your sleep.
-While it does seem to make sense since exercise raises your overall body temperature and heart rate, studies show that running and any other aerobic exercise can help improve your quality of sleep.
-One day of running isn’t going to make you sleep better, but you’re going to feel it after three to four weeks of continuous training.
+Some people say that exercising at night can ruin sleep.
+While it does seem to make sense since exercise raises overall body temperature and heart rate, studies also show that running and aerobic exercises can help improve sleep quality.
+But one day of running isn’t going to make you sleep better—you’re going to feel it after three to four weeks of continuous training.
 One thing to remember though is that aerobic exercises should be done two hours before sleeping and intense exercise four hours before.
 This is because exercise stimulates your nervous system, so it’ll take some time to settle down depending on what you do.